NunoJFSantos/Luxclusif-Tech-Challenge/README.md

 Spring web application developed for a tech challenge

 ## The Project
-Web application developed as a tech challenge project with the main goal of recreate a buy back website for used luxury products.
+Web application developed as a tech challenge project with the main goal of recreating a buy back website for used luxury products.

 ## Technologies
 - Java